 For those on the hunt for a unique place to stay – one that captures Hamburg’s affection for the sea – then take a look at 25hours Hotel Hafencity.
 Eccentrically styled, and featuring a fantastic restaurant, it’s an ideal base for your alternative European city break.

-Initially, The Hague may not appear to be particularly tourist friendly.
+It would perhaps be fair to say that The Hague would be considered (by most) to be an unusual weekend break.
 A destination filled with over 118 international embassies and global NGOs, the city is often marketed as a place for political professionals and Third Sector workers.
 It is a city of suits and brief cases; of high court judges and glittering BMWs.
 But not, perhaps, a city of tourists.

 This was certainly our assumption when first arriving in The Hague.
 It was also an assumption that was quickly dispelled.
 Firstly, and perhaps most surprisingly, we were staying at the city’s beach resort, Kijkduin.
 With powdery white sand dunes and small beach cabins, the resort felt a world away from the corporate city we’d been expecting.
 For those looking to recreate this unexpected beach break, each cabin can be booked via Haagse Strandhuisjes.
 Offering an idyllic seafront home, they are the perfect antidote to city life.